kevinkwee/anubot-v2/README.md

-# TypeScript Sapphire Bot example
+# AnuBor

-This is a basic setup of a Discord bot using the [sapphire framework][sapphire] written in TypeScript
+A Discord bot using the [sapphire framework][sapphire] written in TypeScript

 ## How to use it?